 - 2. The Committee is composed of ten senior individuals and a majority of external members, with diverse backgrounds and nationalities (as of November 2024) representing sciences, ethics, and law.
 It meets five times per year to evaluate all IARC projects within its competence. - 3.
 Please see Annex 1 for the composition of the IEC over the reporting period. - 4.
 The departure of four members of the Committee (external members Dr J.H.
 Fregnani, Dr A. Kerasidou, and Dr H.H.
 Storm, and internal member Dr S. Vaccarella) was balanced by the appointment of three new members (external members Dr F. Lucivero, Professor S. Pimple, and internal member Dr A. Olsson).
-The IARC Data Protection Officer (Ms Jolien Jongerius) was appointed as observer.
-Professor S. Al-Homoud is Committee Chair since November 2018.
+The IARC Data Protection Officer (Ms Jolien Jongerius) was appointed as IEC Secretariat for data protection matters.
+Professor S. Alhomoud is Committee Chair since November 2018.
 Professor B. Fervers is Committee Vice-Chair since January 2024.
-Dr C. Scoccianti is Secretary since July 2015.
+Dr C. Scoccianti is the IEC Secretary since July 2015.